-The Orlando Madame Tussauds covers around 25,000 square feet and features around 60 famous people from many different walks of life.
+Madame Tussauds Orlando is part of ICON Park, covers around 25,000 square feet and features waxworks of around 60 famous people from many different walks of life.

 Most of the models are amazingly lifelike and you really feel like you are standing next to a living person.
 It can be difficult sometimes to tell the models from the visitors!